HPCBio/eib-marker-design/Pedigree_verification.md

 It is good to check that there aren’t any clonal duplicates in the dataset, as these could bias downstream analysis.
-We’ll calculate inter-individual distances and look at the distribution of those distances.
+We’ll calculate identity-by-state and look at its distribution.

 ``` r
 myIBS <- interIndividualIBS(numgen)